gvwilson/thirdbit/src/fiction/makers-return/index.md

 Hey, where are you going?"
 But Sindy was already out the door.

-She ran into the middle of the street and waved her arms.
+She ran back the way they had come, careful to keep out of sight.
-"Hey!
+"Dockety!"
+She ran across the square to the bot, which was trying to reattach its dangling arm.
+"I need a ride!"

+She climbed onto his back without waiting for answer.
+"Hey!"
+Bravo was still kneeling beside his fallen twin.
+"What're you doin'?"

+"Savin' the world!"
+Sindy shouted.
+"Come on, let's go!"

+Dockety lowered its wheel,
+retracted its legs,
+and zipped out of the square.
+"Hey!"
+Sindy shouted as they raced past Patient.
-Over here!
+"Down here!
-Think you can catch me,
+Think you can catch us,
 you big stupid pile of rusty scraps?"
-Without waiting for an answer, she ran as she had never run before.

-She had never told her parents about the times the other children had chased her.
-She knew ever shortcut and back way in Rusty Bridge.
+She had never told her parents about the times the other children had chased her, but she had learned every shortcut and back way in Rusty Bridge.
-She had ever created a couple of them, like the board that just happened to lie across a ditch that was too wide for her to jump or the three bricks stacked in just the right place to help her clamber over a wall.
+She had ever created a couple of them, like the board that just happened to lie across a ditch that was too wide for her to jump.

-But Rusty Bridge was only so big.
+She yelled instructions at Dockety as they zigzagged through town with Patient chasing after them.

-It only took her a couple of minutes to reach the schoolhouse.
+It only took a couple of minutes to reach the schoolhouse.
 Under other circumstances she might have whooped or laughed at the sound of the giant bot's foot coming down on the school's roof, but she couldn't slow down for that now.

 The forest waited on the other side of the schoolyard.
-She raced between the trees,
-trusting that they and the muddy ground would slow Patient down, and splashed through the little stream where she and Maddy and Gumption had collected tadpoles when she was little.
+They raced along the footpath and splashed through the little stream where she and Maddy and Gumption had collected tadpoles when she was little.
-*That'll make a mess of my boots,* she thought giddily.

-FIXME: no, the Mire is further away than this - she rides Dockety

 The footpath became a track became a graveled road.
-She rounded the last corner and there it was, the ark, still sitting in the swamp.
+They rounded the last corner and there it was, the ark, still sitting in the swamp.

 And there *they* were,
 the militia,
-yelling and pointing past her at the giant coming toward them.
+yelling and pointing past her at the giant behind them.

 "Shoot it!" she yelled at Nash.
-She tripped and sprawled face-first in the weeds, skinning her knees.

-The lightning gun made a single sharp *crack!*
+The lightning gun made a sharp *crack!*
 The whole world was so bright for an instant that she could see it through her closed eyes.

-FIXME: too easy

 She scrambled to her feet.
 The giant bot still stood,
 but was shivering as if it was cold.
-"Wh-wh-wh-" Patient stuttered.
+"Wh-wh-wh-" Patient stuttered, then fell silent.

-"Look out!"
-one of the militia yelled.
-The bot tipped forward and fell with a crash.

 People began cheering.
 "Good shot," Sindy told Nash breathlessly.
 He touched a finger to the rim of his hat.

 "Sindy!"
-She spun around to see Violet and Special Blazes arrive on Beevy's back.
+She spun around as Violet and Special Blazes arrived on Beevy's back.
-Dockety rolled beside them,
-its arm still dangling by one cable.

-Special Blazes slid off Beevy's back and strode over to Nash.
+The tiger slid off Beevy's back and strode over to Nash.
-"Good shot," he said,
+"Well done," he said,
 clapping the other Operator on the shoulder.
 The crocodile's smile showed far too many teeth, but Sindy didn't care.